 My Stats: INFP, Ravenclaw, mother, diarist, writer, woodland wanderer.

-My Manifesto: Connection to nature inspires our deepest imaginings, artfulness, intelligence, and activism.
-It kindles and companions our wildness and creativity no matter where we live—forest cabin, suburban bungalow, or urban condo.
+My Manifesto: Connection to nature and all the astonishing earth-creatures inspires our deepest imaginings, artfulness, intelligence, passion,and activism.
+It kindles our wildness and creativity no matter where we live—forest cabin, suburban bungalow, or urban condo.

 My Story and Work: I never meant to live in a city.
 As a young, tree-hugging, earth-mother-to-be, I was sure I would end up in some funky cabin-esque home, surrounded by meadows and woodlands, frolicking barefoot with my daughter as the bell around our cow’s soft neck tinkled.
 That’s not at all what happened.
 My husband Tom and I settled in Seattle where I took my fresh graduate degree in eco-philosophy and got a job with an environmental organization, while he worked in the field of global health.
 I birthed the presaged girl, and wrote my first book during her naps.
 To stave off my latent cow yearnings, we installed a backyard chicken coop with four beautiful laying hens, and grew a huge garden.

 Four books later, we still live in Seattle.
-My work is grounded in observation and study of the wild earth in my daily round—tracks, birds, feathers, ferns, trees, mosses—and interweaves personal experience with science, myth, folklore, craft, and art.
+My work is grounded in observation and study of the wild earth in my daily round—tracks, birds, feathers, ferns, trees, mosses, mouses—and interweaves personal experience with science, myth, folklore, craft, and art.

 (And BTW, now that my daughter will be heading off to college soon, who knows what will happen?
 Maybe I’ll talk my husband into that woodland yurt after all…)